 2. PERM Labor Certification Application

-The PERM labor certification application is submitted via an Application for Permanent Employment Certification – ETA Form 9089.
-The application for permanent labor certification gives a complete description of the job duties of the proffered job, lists any and all educational, training and/or experience requirements, outlines any special skills that are required and provides a detailed summary of the prospective immigrant’s qualifications.
+The process is initiated by submitting an Application for Permanent Employment Certification, i.e. ETA Form 9089.
+The application for permanent labor certification requires a complete description of the job duties of the proffered job, lists any and all educational, training and/or experience requirements, outlines any special skills that are required and provides a detailed summary of the prospective immigrant’s qualifications.
 If satisfied, the DOL will certify the PERM labor certification.

 Once certified, the DOL will send the employer or the Attorney of Record, the certified ETA Form 9089.
 The certified ETA Form 9089 must be submitted to USCIS within 180 days of certification, which is the date when the labor certification expires.

 The ETA Form 9089 must be completed by the employer.
 While employers can file their foreign labor certification applications electronically or by mail, DOL prefers that employers file their PERM labor certification application electronically.
 Electronic filing not only takes much less time to complete, but it also reduces the number of errors on the form.
 The web-based foreign labor certification application, for example, will not be accepted if required fields are left blank.

 3. Prevailing Wage Determination

 Before filing an ETA Form 9089, employers must request a prevailing wage determination from the DOL’s National Prevailing Wage Center (NPWC) through the submission of ETA Form 9141.

 Similar to ETA Form 9089, electronic submission of the ETA Form 9141 is strongly encouraged.

 Employers must include the following information on the ETA Form 9089:

 - Occupation title